Sure, natural alternatives like fruit acids sound like a great idea in theory, but the question remains: do they work?

 In 2006, Chambers and team showed that bacteria present on plastic are more resistant to alcohol than they are to fruit acids or essential oils.
 This is due to the fact that essential oils break up cell membranes and shatter cells.
 They also block cell-cell communication within the bacterial sensory network, which can break up biofilms.
 Not to mention, fruit acids and essential oils are much safer for the environment, preventing toxic runoff, which kills fish and aquatic plants.

 Sharing our insight is a responsibility we take seriously as a company.
-Our team of creative and scientific professionals regularly investigates, discusses and shares information, and we take pride in following the pulse of health science, and regularly consulting with esteemed medical experts from around the globe.
+Our team of creative and scientific professionals regularly investigates, discusses and shares the latest information, and we take pride in following the pulse of health science, and regularly consulting with esteemed medical experts from around the globe.

 We hope you will follow along and #ShareTheAire.